falconswoosh/Wk1C--IP-MVC-AddressBook/README.md

 # MVC-Address Book

-#### This is for code Project#1 for C#
+#### This is for code Project#1 for C Sharp Course

 #### By **Alan Falcon**

 ## Description

 This website is our first project for C# course.
-This site is for creating a contacts list and managing your contacts list.
+This site is for creating and allowing you to manage a contacts list.
 The list is saved to your local host and is automatically cleared once shutting down the dotnet server.

 ## Setup/Installation Requirements